-Yes-We have stock ownership guidelines (the "Ownership Guidelines") covering all executive officers, which are posted on our website at crackerbarrel.com.
-The guideline is 70,000 shares for the Chief Executive Officer, 50,000 shares for the Executive Chairman, 15,000 shares for the Chief Financial Officer, 15,000 for any Executive Vice President and 10,000 for any Senior Vice President.
+We have stock ownership guidelines (the "Ownership Guidelines") covering all executive officers, which are posted on our website at www.crackerbarrel.com.
+The Ownership Guidelines emanate from the Compensation Committee's belief that executives and directors should accumulate a meaningful level of ownership in Company stock to align their interests with shareholders.
+In 2012, the Compensation Committee revised the Ownership Guidelines to be based on a multiple of base salary for executive officers and the total annual cash retainer for non-employee directors.
+The Chief Executive Officer's guideline is five times base salary, the Chief Financial Officer's and any Executive Vice President's guideline is three times base salary and any other executive officer's guideline is two times base salary.
 No officer may sell or otherwise dispose of any shares until his or her aggregate ownership satisfies these requirements.
-Similarly, our non-executive directors are subject to a guideline of 5,000 shares and have five years, from the beginning of the first full fiscal year on the Board of Directors, to reach the stated guideline amount.
+Similarly, our non-employee directors are subject to a guideline of the greater of (i) 5,000 shares and (ii) five times the annual cash retainer paid to such non-employee director.